DIGOARTHUR/github-automated-repos/README.md

 ## Code Example

+> [!CAUTION]
-:exclamation::exclamation: Don't forget to fill in the fields: your GitHubUsername and keyWord (determined by you).
+> :exclamation::exclamation: Don't forget to fill in the fields: your GitHubUsername and keyWord (determined by you).

 ```javascript
  const data = useGitHubAutomatedRepos("GitHubUsername", "KeyWord");